I am Ben Bareja and this About Me page is quite a revelation. I am the owner-founder-webmaster of CropsReview.Com.

 I just completed one season of crop productivity study in South Cotabato with the Department of Science and Technology.
 It involved my provision of free consultancy assistance to various horticultural farms, mainly grown to mango, durian, mangosteen, other fruit crops and cacao, solely, mixed or integrated with livestock animals.

 I love reading.
 I love collecting books, both fiction and non-fiction.
-Talking about me will naturally mean talking about books and reading.
+Talking about me will naturally mean talking about books and reading, and movies too!

 My little library allows me to explore the microscopic and macroscopic world, the kingdom Plantae from evolution to domestication, science, mathematics and technology, crop growing, and various topics including world history, personal development and legal matters.
 I especially collect L’Amour books and dictionaries as a passion.
 I’m also starting with Pulitzer-winning books.